Key takeaways

 -

 MCP as the standard.
 Every tool that wants to serve AI agents needs MCP support.
-This created a Cambrian explosion of code intelligence MCP servers in late 2025/early 2026.
+The Cambrian explosion of late 2025/early 2026 has matured into a layered stack: graphs, symbols, semantics, packing — all over the same transport.

 -